tarantool/doc/doc/reference/tooling/tt_cli/configuration.rst

     .. note::

-        The rocks directory path can be passed in the ``TT_CLI_REPO_ROCKS`` instead. environment variable.
+        The rocks directory path can be passed in the ``TT_CLI_REPO_ROCKS`` environment variable instead.
 The variable is also used if the directory specified in ``repo.rocks`` does not include a repository manifest.

 *   ``distfiles`` -- the directory where installation files are stored.